-As the High Plains Library District looks to 2023 and beyond, a number of challenges face the District to meet the ever changing and growing demands of its patrons to maintain the quality of service and product offerings that the patrons have grown to expect from their library district.
+As the High Plains Library District looks to 2024 and beyond, a number of challenges face the District to meet the ever changing and growing demands of its patrons to maintain the quality of service and product offerings that the patrons have grown to expect from their library district.
 The additional production of oil and gas during recent years had resulted in significant increases in the District's assessed value with the oil and gas production exceeding forty-nine percent of the District's total assessed valuation for every fiscal year since 2017.
 Oil and gas production comprised over 57% of the District's total assessed value for fiscal year 2019, over 63% for fiscal year 2020, and almost 58% for 2021.
-Oil and gas production decreased to 43% of the District's assessed valuation for 2022 and increased to 63% of the District's assessed valuation for 2023.
+Oil and gas production decreased to 43% of the District's assessed valuation for 2022 and increased to 63% of the District's assessed valuation for 2023 and 70% for 2024.
 Because of the volatility of production levels and price fluctuations of the oil and gas market, the District must prudently manage the property tax revenue created by the energy development.
-To assist the Board of Trustees in managing volatility in property tax revenue will be the continued utilization of the Capital
+To assist the Board of Trustees in managing volatility in property tax revenue will be the continued utilization of the Capital Improvement Program, five-year planning horizon, and the ten-year forecast model used during the annual budget preparation.